-Note the lovely driveway, and chimney that isn’t even attached to the house.
+Note the crumbling driveway and chimney that isn’t even attached to the house.

-The kitchen was something to look at, with its faux and all.
-You can see to the left of the kichen picture that the room behind is the room with the exposed framing in the second picture.
-This is the dining room wall that separated the dining room from the “covered porch”
+The kitchen was something to look at, with its faux brick and all.
+You can see on the left side of the kichen picture that the room behind it is the room with the exposed framing in the second picture.
+This is the dining room wall that separated the dining room from the ‘covered porch.’

-Above is the laundry room / rear entry before.
+Above is the laundry room / rear entry before we got to work.

-A combination of poor grading and termite damage created a bit of buyers regret.
+A combination of poor grading and termite damage made this a bit of a buyers remorse house.

 About knee deep into the project, we realized we probably should have just torn the whole house down.